 Although, you can access system BIOS to see CPU temp.
 The BIOS does provide useful information including CPU temperature but that involves a lot of hassle.
 Besides, you must have sufficient knowledge before you tweak system BIOS settings.

 However, there are plenty of PC temperature monitoring programs that help you monitor CPU temperature.
 These CPU temperature monitors are third party software.
 To check how hot your PC should be, just download any reliable PC temp monitors.
 These tools are free and don’t cost you a single penny.

 You can check CPU temp on Windows 10, Windows 8, 7, Vista, XP, and 2000 with these CPU temperature monitoring tools.

 You can download HWMonitor to check CPU temperature.
-CPUID HWMonitor provides deeper insight on your PC.
+CPUID HWMonitor provides deeper insight into your PC.
 It’s the best choice for those who need the best CPU temp monitor.
 This CPU heat monitor access system sensors and then displays a wide variety of information.

 Not only it monitors CPU temperature but it also shows system voltages, fan speeds, and CPU power consumption.
 You can download this CPU monitoring software in two versions e.g. HWMonitor portable and HWMonitor pro.
 With this PC temp monitor, you can instantly check CPU temperature on Windows 7, 10 Vista & XP.

-On the other hand, if you want a PC temperature monitor with a more “advanced” options, then download HWiNFO.
+On the other hand, if you want a PC temperature monitor with more “advanced” options, then download HWiNFO.
 This computer temperature monitor provides comprehensive detail about your PC hardware.
 You can download this PC temp monitor in portable and setup versions.

 For those who think that the Windows Task Manager is too basic for them.
 And they want a computer temperature monitor that can also control the CPU fan speed on Windows.
-They should download SpeedFan which is free fan speed controller software.
+They should download SpeedFan which is free PC fan speed controller software.